-- Luxury is the largest category in the ranking, with Prada and Fendi in the top 10
+Luxury dominates again, with Prada and Fendi remaining in the Top 10

 Video